dudziak-tomasz/asteroids-js/CONFIG.md

 ## EXPRESS PORTS

+"httpPort", "httpsPort" - ports on which express provides API endpoints

+---

+## SSL CERTIFICATE

-"httpPort", "httpsPort" - ports on which express provides API endpoints; if httpsPort is enabled, save the certificate and server key in the config directory: config/server.cert, config/server.key.
+If "httpsPort" is enabled, copy the SSL certificate and private key files to the config directory and set the paths in the following parameters:

+"sslKey" - SSL private key

+"sslCert" - SSL certifikate

 ---